 I have watched the festival grow it adds to the rich culture offer in the Chichester and surrounding areas.
 I am proud to be a volunteer on the committee.
 In my spare time, I enjoy the lovely Sussex countryside or spending the odd afternoon at my beach hut in the Witterings.

-I’m Canon Chancellor at Chichester Cathedral, where I have a particular responsibility for education, art and culture.
+I’m Canon Precentor at Chichester Cathedral, where I have a particular responsibility for education, art and culture.
 Alongside my duties at the Cathedral, I’m a Governor and Visiting Fellow at the University of Chichester, a Director of the Oxmarket Gallery, and a governor of the Prebendal School.